Claus process

 Piles of sulfur produced in Alberta by the Claus process awaiting shipment at docks in Vancouver, Canada.

-The Claus process is a desulfurizing process, recovering elemental sulfur from gaseous mixtures containing hydrogen sulfide, (H_{2}S).
+The Claus process is a desulfurizing process, recovering elemental sulfur from gaseous mixtures containing hydrogen sulfide (H_{2}S).
 First patented in 1883 by the chemist Carl Friedrich Claus, the Claus process remains the most important desulfurization process in the petrochemicals industry.

 It is standard at oil refineries, natural gas processing plants, and gasification or synthesis gas plants.
-In 2005, byproduct sulfur from hydrocarbon-processing facilities constituted the vast majority of the 64 teragrams of sulfur produced worldwide.
+In 2005, byproduct sulfur from hydrocarbon-processing facilities constituted the vast majority of the 64 teragrams (64 million metric tons) of sulfur produced worldwide.

 The overall Claus process reaction is described by the following equation: